What is the Importer?

 - How to format and upload Notes

-- Note imports often take place when a school is going through implementation, to pull over historical information.
+- Note imports often take place when an institution is going through implementation, to pull over historical information.
 Other times, a staff member may be tracking their notes by some external source and need a way to mass upload those into the system.

 - Notes can be applied to Users (students or career services), Appointments, Events, or Career Fairs.